evert/evert.github.com/_posts/2015/2015-12-22-finding-a-better-registrar.md

 1. 10 Domains total
 2. 5 are `.com` domains, 2 are `.io` domains.
-2. 3 domains registered on a different registrar, but I want to use the service for their nameservers only.
+3. I have 3 domains that I use an different registrar for, but I want to use their application to manage the zone.
+Having everything in one place is nice.
-3. 3 of these domains have 1 email address forwarded.
+4. 3 of these domains have 1 email address forwarded.
-4. 3 of these domains simply redirect to a different URL.
+5. 3 of these domains simply redirect to a different URL.

 Namecheap